 Mesigian suffers from severe pelvic pain.
 It took jurors two days of deliberation to find Johnson & Johnson guilty of failing to warn Mesigian of the risks associated with the Prolift device.

 Mesigian’s verdict included $50 million in punitive damages.
 The settlement is one of the largest in transvaginal compensation.
-The lawsuit is the second against Ethican in less than a month.
+The lawsuit is the second against Ethicon in less than a month.
 The subsidiary lost a record lawsuit in April, with jurors awarding a woman $120 million in settlement money.

 Johnson & Johnson claims that they will appeal the verdicts.

 Pelvic mesh is one of the largest mass torts in history.
-Makers of these medical devices have paid almost $8 billion in settlements to more than 100,000 woman who have had the mesh implanted and suffered complications as a result.
+Makers of these medical devices have paid almost $8 billion in settlements to more than 100,000 women who have had the mesh implanted and suffered complications as a result.

 The polypropylene surgical mesh used in pelvic floor surgeries was also used to repair hernias.
 Like pelvic mesh, thousands of personal injury lawsuits have been filed against the hernia mesh manufacturers.